ibm-cloud-docs/transit-gateway/terraform.md

       {: pre}

 1. From the [{{site.data.keyword.cloud_notm}} resource list](/resources){: external}, select the {{site.data.keyword.keymanagementserviceshort}} instance that you created and note the instance ID.
 1. Verify that the access policy is successfully assigned.
-For more information, see [Reviewing assigned access in the console](/docs/account?topic=account-iamassigned).

 ## What's next?
 {: #tgw-terraform-setup-next}